 Photo courtesy of Chiquitectos.com from the workshop “Exploradores del Espacio” [Space Explorers] by the Fundación Telefónica Madrid.

-The following is a list of architecture schools for children – if you know of others, please get in touch via the “Comments” box below.
+The following is a list of architecture schools for children and young people – if you know of others, please get in touch via the “Comments” box below.
 Also on this site is a list of museums of school and education.

 Innsbruck – Bilding, Kunst und Architekturschule https://www.bilding.at/